 - allowing the employee to make deferrals from any compensation he or she received after becoming eligible.

-In addition to the IRS’s requirements as to the timing of the notice, the plan should consult the Department of Labor’s rules for any additional requirements.
+In addition to the IRS’s requirements as to the timing of the notice, the plan should consult the Department of Labor’s (PDF) rules for any additional requirements.